 Sight Words, High-Frequency Words and Common Exception Words:

-The widely held belief that most English words are ”non-phonetic” and therefore ”cannot be sounded out” occurs because so many common English words such as <straight>, <their> and <people>, contain an unusual or unique sound-spelling correspondence that is hard to decode initially without direct instruction.
+There is a widely held belief that most English words are ”non-phonetic” and therefore ”cannot be sounded out”.
+This misconception occurs because so many common English words, for example <straight>, <their> and <people>, contain an unusual or unique sound-spelling correspondence that is hard to decode initially without direct instruction.
 These are called common exception words in England’s National Curriculum (2014).

 ”An exception word is simply a word with (a) sound-spelling correspondence(s) that are beyond the systematic teaching sequence; exceptions are not words that ‘’cannot be sounded out.’’